dhinman262/ansible/revere/README.md

 First, I have to have Linux Mint 21 installed, a working network connection, and the revere ssh key installed on the box.

+Beyond the basics, I installed openssh-server and gparted to do some of the initial setup and make it easier to access things.

 Then, run the bootstrap script: